FWKMultiverse/NEURAL-NEXUS/README.md

 Neural-Nexus is a machine-learning system that trades XAUUSD autonomously.
 Unlike conventional bots that apply fixed rules or look at a single timeframe, this system learns market structure from historical data and adapts its behavior to current conditions in real time.

 The core distinction: five timeframes are processed **simultaneously as a unified graph** — not sequentially, not averaged.
 The model understands how M1, M5, M15, H1, and H4 relate to each other at any given moment, not just what each one says in isolation.
+This allows it to detect whether a short-term move is supported or contradicted by longer-term structure — something a single-timeframe model cannot see.

 ---